esp-idf-lib/template-component/TEMPLATE_README.md

 `main` branch.
 The workflow should succeeds without errors (it takes 10 minutes or so to finish).

+Now the repository is ready.
+Implement the driver in the C header file and C files.

 Code style is enforced.
 See
 [Espressif IoT Development Framework Style Guide](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/contribute/style-guide.html).